 Service provision to job seekers

 All job seekers can make use of our e-services via the website werk.nl.
 Registration and benefit applications take place digitally; clients create a CV and personal Work folder online.
-In the Work folder they can easily keep track of their job applications, and have access to thousands of vacancies and can communicate online with a work coach.
+In the Work folder they can easily keep track of their job applications, and have access to thousands of vacancies and can communicate online with an employment adviser.

 In addition to the e-services offered via werk.nl, UWV continues to offer more intensive face-to-face service to clients with an occupational disability, those who are long-term unemployed and those who do not have sufficient digital skills.
-They can get assistance and explanation from our work coaches and labour experts at one of the thirty Werkpleinen.
+They can get assistance and explanation from our employment advisers and labour experts at the Werkpleinen.
 For all clients who apply for a benefit, we monitor compliance with the rules from the day of registration until the end of the benefit.